 For the first time, advanced genetic testing, like what we do here at Orchid, can now accurately measure genetic risk for the most common chronic diseases.
 We’re talking things like heart disease, diabetes, cancer, and Alzheimer’s — diseases that we all likely know of someone whose health has been significantly impacted by.

-While identifying single gene mutations work for a small handful of genetic disorders, the reality of the genetic basis for the vast majority of diseases isn’t so simple.
-Instead of finding a needle in the haystack, advanced genetic testing assesses the whole landscape — looking at many genes and genetic markers across the entire genome for each common condition.
+Orchid offers carrier screening for genetic disorders as well as genetic predisposition screening for the most common chronic disease.
+Orchid's advanced genetic testing assesses the whole landscape — looking at many genes and genetic markers across the entire genome for each common condition.

 Many genes → risk for developing a condition